-^{2010} disbursement data; 2011 disbursement data
+\2010 disbursement data; \\ 2011 disbursement data; all other data from 2013

 Total Disbursements

 Since capital and bridge, maintenance and administrative disbursements make up the majority of expenditures, the Annual Highway Report measures them both individually and collectively.
 Total disbursements typically include capital and bridge spending, maintenance expenditures and office costs, plus other areas such as bond principal and interest.